WKRC (AM): FM and TV stations

+WLWA and WCKY

 On November 29, 1992, after Jacor acquired the station via a local marketing agreement (LMA), WKRC began stunting with a computerized countdown.
-A week later, WKRC debuted a new talk radio format as WLWA, a complementary service to WLW.
-In 1994, the station assumed the WCKY and some programming used on WCKY (1530 AM), itself renamed WSAI (1530 AM).
+A week later, WKRC debuted a new talk radio format with the call letters WLWA, as a complementary service to WLW.

+In 1994, the call letters were changed from WLWA to WCKY.
+The station inherited the call sign and some programming used on WCKY 1530 AM, which was renamed WSAI (now on 1360 AM).

+Clear Channel ownership

-In 1997 the station's call letters returned to WKRC, offering a schedule of local and national talk programs, some of them from Westwood One.
+In 1997, the long-time call letters WKRC returned to 550 AM.
+The station began offering a schedule of local and national talk programs, some of them from Westwood One.
 In 1999, Clear Channel Communications, the forerunner of current owner iHeartMedia, acquired Jacor Broadcasting, including WKRC.